Power Your Potential

 Parking

-Please park in Parking Lot S. Once registered, External guests will receive an e-permit.
-Please place the permit on your dash so you do not get ticketed.
+Please park in Parking Lot S. Once registered, external guests will receive additional instructions on how to access a parking pass.

 Power Your Potential Map: Parking Lot S to Max Lowenthal Hall